 King County Metro Transit operates a full schedule of bus and trolley service within the Seattle metropolitan area.
 Metro service is offered daily, with most schedules beginning in the early morning and ending around midnight; some buses run on a more limited schedule.
 Passengers pay upon boarding and must have exact fare (cash only) or use a reloadable ORCA Card, available online and at the King Street Center (201 S. Jackson St.).
 In general, bus fare is $2.50 per ride.
 On weekdays during peak hours (6-9 a.m. and 3-6 p.m.), the fare increases to $2.75 (if the route stays within the city of Seattle) or $3.25 (if the route crosses into King County).
-Reduced fares are $1.50 (ages 6-18) and $1 (ages 65+); children under 6 with a fare-paying adult ride free.
+Starting in July 2018, a flat rate of $2.75 per ride will be implemented.
+Reduced fares are $1.50 (ages 6-18) and $1 (ages 65+ and people with disabilities); children under 6 with a fare-paying adult ride free.
 For information phone (206) 553-3000.

 Sound Transit provides Central Link Light Rail service connecting Seattle-Tacoma International Airport with downtown Seattle, Capitol Hill and the University of Washington.
 The trip from Sea-Tac to Westlake station is 38 minutes and includes 11 stops.
 Trains arrive every 7 to 15 minutes Mon.-Sat.
 5 a.m.-1 a.m. and Sun. and holidays 6 a.m.-midnight.
-One-way fares depend on distance traveled, but the maximum fares are $3, $1.50 (ages 6-18) and $1 (ages 65+).
+One-way fares depend on distance traveled, but the maximum fares are $3.25, $1.50 (ages 6-18) and $1 (ages 65+ and people with disabilities).
 Tickets are available at station vending machines which accept cash or credit cards.
 ORCA cards also are accepted.
 For information phone (206) 398-5000 or (888) 889-6368.

 About the City